mateeeeeee/Ola/README.md

   * --O3 : Optimize even more
   * -i ... : Input files
   * -o     : Output file
-  * --directory : Directory of project files
+  * --directory : Directory of input files
-  * --simple : input code in the form of a string

 ### Samples
 Currently to see the samples you can check the test folder: OlaTests/Tests/.